shubham088/File_exp_Django/README.md

 2./register/  url  -> Register urself

 3./login/ url  -> login page
 After login you will land up to upload page where we can select the files .
-But it's not getting saved in the database.
-Manually it is working.

 4./logout/  url  -> Log out